Writing Technical Content

 Be as clear as possible.
 Use simple words and phrases, avoid gerunds and hard-to-translate idioms or words, focus on the specific task, limit the number of sentences per paragraph.
 If you must include edge cases or tangentially related information, set it aside in a Before You Start list or Notes field.

-Screenshots and GIFs may not be necessary for every article or process, but can be helpful to orient new users.
+Screenshots, videos, and GIFs may not be necessary for every article or process, but can be helpful to orient new users.
 Crop screenshots tightly around the action to focus attention.

 Technical content uses organization, capitalization, and other formatting to help convey meaning.
-Although different articles are organized differently, some formatting tips are consistent throughout all technical content.
+Although articles are organized differently, some formatting tips are consistent throughout all technical content.

 - Compliance Team, Billing Team

-- Navigate to the Automation page.
+- Navigate to the Reports page.

-- Click Save & Close.
+- Click Create.